Bizcuit/rtdg_visualizer/README.md

    - Deploy all components to your org: `sf project deploy start`
    - Alternatively, deploy specific metadata: `sf project deploy start --source-dir force-app`

-8. **Run Tests**:
-   - Execute Apex tests to ensure everything is working: `sf apex run test --tests DataCloudSegmentHelperTest,DataGraphHelperTest --result-format human --code-coverage`

-9. **Assign Permissions**:
+8. **Assign Permissions**:
    - Ensure users have the necessary permissions to access the LWC and Flows.
 This may involve creating permission sets or profiles with access to custom objects, Apex classes, and Lightning components.

-10. **Configure the Component**:
+9. **Configure the Component**:
     - Add the `rtdgVisualizer` LWC to a Lightning page or app in your org via the Lightning App Builder.
     - Configure any required parameters or data sources as per your implementation needs.
+Use [Configurator App](https://bizcuit.github.io/rtdg_visualizer/index.html) to create a configuration for the component.

-11. **Verify Installation**:
+10. **Verify Installation**:
     - Log in to your Salesforce org and navigate to the page where the visualizer is embedded.
     - Test the functionality by interacting with the data graph visualization.

 For more information, refer to the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

+## Package Contents

+The following objects are included in this package:

+### Apex Classes
+- **DataCloudSegmentHelper.cls**: Provides helper methods for managing Data Cloud segments, enabling data segmentation and filtering capabilities within the visualizer.
+- **DataGraphHelper.cls**: Contains utility functions for handling Data Graph operations, such as querying and processing graph data structures.
+- **DataGraphPicklist.cls**: Manages picklist values related to Data Graphs, ensuring consistent data selection options in flows and components.
+- **FlowExecutionController.cls**: Acts as a controller for executing Salesforce Flows, facilitating automated processes triggered by the visualizer.
+- **FlowPicklist.cls**: Handles picklist configurations for Flows, supporting dynamic flow selections based on user inputs.

+### Flows
+- **dgLookup.flow**: A Salesforce Flow that performs lookups on Data Graphs, allowing users to search and retrieve graph-related data interactively.

+### Lightning Web Components (LWCs)
+- **rtdgVisualizer**: The main Lightning Web Component that renders the Real-Time Data Graph visualization, including HTML template, JavaScript logic, CSS styling, and metadata configuration.
+This component is essential for displaying interactive data graphs in Lightning pages.

+### Configuration Files
+- **project-scratch-def.json**: Defines the scratch org configuration, specifying features, settings, and data required for development and testing environments.